Semiconductor Physics and Technology

 Co-chair - Maxim V. Trigub, Dr.Sc., Associate Prof.

 The section discusses the physical fundamentals of optoelectronic instrumentation; operation principles of optoelectronic devices and systems (OEDS) for various purposes; methods of signal processing and detection of signals in noise used in OEDS; methods for calculating and designing OEDS; practical application of OEDS; technologies for the design and manufacture of OEDS, the physical fundamentals of functioning, technology of manufacturing and using of modern photosensitive devices.

-The section considers the qualitative and quantitative rates of electrical energy converting technologies; developing mathematical models and analyzing electromagnetic processes in electrical energy converters; analyzing energy exchange processes between generators and non-linear consumers of electrical energy; mathematical methods for analyzing and synthesizing electrical circuits with semiconductor and electromechanical converters, circuits, devices and systems of power electronics; application features of advanced high-power high-voltage semiconductor devices and modules based on them (IGBT, IGCT, MOSFET); microprocessor control devices for high-power electrical energy converters; simulation of high-power electrical energy converters; construction methods for reactive power compensation and methods for their calculation; algorithms and control devices for power electronics systems; methods of analysis and control of closed nonlinear pulse control systems with various types of modulation.
+The section considers the qualitative and quantitative rates of electrical energy converting technologies and present day problems of power engineering; developing mathematical models of power equipment, power grid elements and analyzing electromagnetic processes in electrical energy converters and network transient analysis; analyzing energy exchange processes between generators and non-linear consumers of electrical energy; mathematical methods for analyzing and synthesizing electrical circuits with semiconductor and electromechanical converters, circuits, devices and systems of power electronics; application features of advanced high-power high-voltage semiconductor devices and modules based on them (IGBT, IGCT, MOSFET); application of artificial intelligence methods and deep learning technologies to optimize power flows and coordinate operation of power plants in the power system; application of microprocessor control devices for high-power electrical energy converters and for the purposes of relay protection and power system automation; new approaches of power systems design; simulation of high-power electrical energy converters; construction methods for reactive power compensation and methods for their calculation; algorithms and control devices for power electronics systems; methods of analysis and control of closed nonlinear pulse control systems with various types of modulation.

 Robotics, Mechatronics, and Automation